 Not everyone enjoys writing, but if you can inculcate the habit, a bit of writing could do some magic.

-Write down what you feel as they come, you should also write your plans and stream of ideas that bump into your head.
+Write what you feel as they come.
+You should also write your plans and stream of ideas that bump into your head.

 If you are struggling with imposter syndrome, know that you are not alone.
 There are many people who feel the same way.

-Remember to repeat your affirmations to yourself throughout the day, and eventually you will start to believe them.
+Remember to repeat your affirmations to yourself throughout the day, and eventually you will believe them.